hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ### Positioning

 Lists can be positioned to the left or right, as well as above or below the trigger as necessary to fit within the UI.
 These options are only available when `matchTriggerWidth` is set to `false`.
+This effects the ember component only.

 ![Showing the different list positions (left, right + top and bottom)](/assets/components/form/super-select/super-select-list-positioning.png =836x*)